Limitation of Characterizing Implicit Regularization by Data-independent Functions: Introduction

-\item [(a)] We give a mathematical definition of regularization, and define implicit and explicit regularization accordingly (Section \ref{revisiting regularization}).

-\item [(b)] We propose two general dynamical mechanisms, i.e., Two-point and One-point Overlapping mechanisms, which put stringent constraints or even make it impossible to fully characterize implicit regularization by data-independent functions (Section \ref{overlapping mechanisms and examples}).
+\item [(b)] We attempt to find the nature of implicit regularization, focusing on gradient descent.
+In particular, we propose two general dynamical mechanisms, i.e., Two-point and One-point Overlapping mechanisms, which put stringent constraints or even make it impossible to fully characterize implicit regularization by data-independent functions (Section \ref{Section Overlapping mechanisms and examples}).

-\item [(c)] We provide specific one-hidden-neuron NNs with sigmoid and Softplus activations which realize the proposed mechanisms.

-\item [(d)] We provide Two-point and One-point Overlapping Recipes to produce rich classes of one-hidden-neuron NNs which can realize each of these two mechanisms (Section \ref{overlapping recipes}).
+\item [(c)] Following the two mechanisms, we present Two-point and One-point Overlapping Recipes.
+The examples they produce include rich classes of one-hidden-neuron NNs which realize one (or both) of these two mechanisms (Section \ref{Section Overlapping recipes}).
+Then we show that One-point Overlapping Recipe can be extended to two-layer NNs with multiple neurons, meanwhile discuss the idea to generalize both recipes to multi-layer NNs and multi-sample loss functions.

+\item [(d)] Specifically, we give examples concerning one-hidden-neuron NNs with Sigmoid and Softplus activations.
+Experiments on such examples are also used to support our results.

-\item[(e)] Our results suggest the profound data-dependency of implicit regularization in general, which should be carefully studied for NNs in the future.
+\item[(e)] Based on \citep{GVardi}, we further emphasize the importance of data-dependence of implicit regularization in general, which should be carefully studied for NNs in the future. \end{itemize}